Using Flash Fill

 This is a question that is often asked namely, how to extract data from one column into another format or more than one column.

 We are going to see how to do this using the Flash Fill feature first.
 Flash Fill is a new feature that was added to Microsoft Excel 2013 and later versions.

 In the example below, we have a list of names and surnames in Column A, Flash Fill always needs a source column, in order to work, which in this case is Column A, which contains the staff names.
 Flash Fill is often used in examples to generate email addresses or other types of formulaic repetitive data.
 Text formulas are also used extensively for the email generation question.
 There are a variety of text formulas that one can use, from the more complex to the more simple.
-In this article we have a flash fill email generation example, a text formula email generation example and we’ve updated with commentator’s text formula suggestions.
+In this article, we have a flash fill email generation example, a text formula email generation example and we’ve updated it with commentator’s text formula suggestions.

 1) We would like to populate Column B, with the email addresses of the staff members.
-The way the email addresses are created by the company’s internal IT, is that the name and the surname of the staff member is combined with the company’s domain name, to produce the email address.
+The way the email addresses are created by the company’s internal IT, is that the name and the surname of the staff member are combined with the company’s domain name, to produce the email address.

 2) In Cell B5, we have to give Flash Fill, an example of what we want first and Flash Fill will then use this as a template in order to populate the rest of the column.
 So we enter the text:

 3) After one presses CTRL-ENTER, Excel changes the text to a hyperlink automatically.

 4) We then have to highlight the entire range B5:B15 that we want to populate with email addresses, using Flash Fill and either press CTRL-E, which is the shortcut key for Flash Fill, or with the range highlighted go to the Data tab, and click on Flash Fill as shown.